masud-technope/RACK-Replication-Package/README.md

 RACK-Replication-Package
 ====================================================
-Replication package of RACK--Query Reformulation for Code Search using Crowdsourced Knowledge
+Replication package of RACK: Automatic Query Reformulation for Code Search using Crowdsourced Knowledge

 Abstract